-Because Illumio provides the reports as downloadable PDF files, you can share them with people in your organization who don't have access to the PCE web console or PCE REST API.
+Because Illumio provides the reports as downloadable PDF and CSV files with an email option, you can share them with people in your organization who don't have access to the PCE web console or PCE REST API.

 The data in the reports is not customizable.
 However, you can configure the time range of the data that the reports are generated from and the frequency at which they are run.
 Both types of reports include when a specific report was generated, which Illumio user generated it, and the PCE version from which the data was obtained.